 As a followup to our last post entitled Ritual tooth ablation: Why did prehistoric peoples pull out perfectly good teeth?, we would like to add this excerpt on “The Dispersal of Teeth Extraction” which is pulled from Yoshinori Yasuda’s “Water Civilization: From Yangtze to Khmer Civilizations“, pp. 59-62.
-It reveals who the people who practised ritual tooth ablation people were, why they dispersed and how they brought rice cultivation with them when they dispersed to Taiwan and Japanese archipelago.
+It reveals who the people who practised ritual tooth ablation people were, why they dispersed as well as who the people who brought rice cultivation with them when they dispersed to Taiwan and Japanese archipelago might have been.

 “The Dispersal of Teeth Extraction